-SPNEC aims to develop an up to 500 MWdc solar power plant in barangays Las Piñas and Sinasajan, Peñaranda, Nueva Ecija ("Project").
-The Company plans to implement the Project with Phase 1 divided into Phase 1A and Phase 1B, with Phase 1A of 50 MWdc planned to be commissioned by the middle of 2022 ("Phase 1A") and Phase 1B of 175 MWdc planned to be commissioned in late 2022 ("Phase 1B").
-After it has completed Phase 1, the Company plans to construct Phase 2 of the Project for up to an additional 275 MWdc for a total 500 MWdc.
+Solar Philippines Nueva Ecija Corporation ("SPNEC") aims to develop an up to 500 MWdc solar power plant in barangays Las Piñas and Sinasajan, Peñaranda, Nueva Ecija ("Project").
+SPNEC plans to commission the Project's Phase 1A of 50 MWdc by the middle of 2022 ("Phase 1A") and Phase 1B of 175 MWdc by late 2022 ("Phase 1B"), which would be larger than any solar power plant operating or committed in the Philippines based on the latest figures of the Department of Energy ("DOE") as of the date of this Prospectus.
+After Phase 1, SPNEC plans to construct Phase 2 of the Project for up to an additional 275 MWdc for a total 500 MWdc.